yingzhengv5/scg/README.md

 ```

 5.
-• Add a login/register page with fields for a username (which can be the email address) and password for authentication.
-Create a separate 'users' table to store user credentials, including a securely hashed password.
+<p>Add a login/register page with fields for a username (which can be the email address) and password for authentication.
+Create a separate 'users' table to store user credentials, including a securely hashed password.</p>
-• In the 'bookings' table, add a 'payment_status' column to track the payment status of the booking, such as "paid online" or "pay upon arrival."
-This will help in effectively managing the payment statuses of bookings.
+<p>In the 'bookings' table, add a 'payment_status' column to track the payment status of the booking, such as "paid online" or "pay upon arrival."
+This will help in effectively managing the payment statuses of bookings.</p>
 <br>

 ## References: